swift-nav/sora-device-client/README.md

 Sora Device Client
 =================

-The Sora Device Client provides a set of simple tools to connect your GNSS device to [Sora](https://support.swiftnav.com/support/solutions/articles/44002416509-introduction-to-sora).
+The Sora Device Client provides a set of tools to connect your GNSS device to [Sora](https://support.swiftnav.com/support/solutions/articles/44002416509-introduction-to-sora).

 The Sora Device Client consists of: